realA10001986/Time-Circuits-Display/DIY/README.md

 <img src="img/Splitterv1.png" width=600>

-12V in: Feed 12V for the TFC switch and the TCD here, using a 5.5/2.1mm standard DC power plug.
+12V input: 12V input for the TCD and the TFC switch, using a 5.5/2.1mm standard DC power plug.
+12V output: 12V power for the TCD

+Production files are in the [splitter](/splitter/) folder.

 #### i2c addresses